5370.1 General Policy

 A grade of "D" received in a graduate-level course may not be applied toward a graduate degree, nor may a grade of "D" in any course, undergraduate- or graduate-level, serve to satisfy a prerequisite for a graduate-level course.

-Graduate students who have attempted twelve quarter hours or nine semester hours of graduate study may be evaluated each term by their graduate program committee and/or the Graduate School (the program, however, has the right to review or evaluate a student's academic performance at any time).
+Graduate students who have attempted twelve quarter hours or nine semester hours of graduate study may be evaluated each term by their graduate program committee and/or the College of Graduate Programs and Honors Studies (the program, however, has the right to review or evaluate a student's academic performance at any time).
 This evaluation shall take into account the standards listed above; individual colleges and programs may develop additional standards of their own.
-On the basis of this evaluation, and after review by the Graduate School, the student will be:
+On the basis of this evaluation, and after review by the College of Graduate Programs and Honors Studies, the student will be: